Zerodrag-Technologies/Zerodrag-Docs/docs/products/flight-controller/warp.md

 # WARP-F7

-The ZERODRAG WARP F7 is a cutting-edge flight controller designed for UAVs.
-It offers advanced capabilities with robust performance powered by the STM32F722 microcontroller, two gyro options (ICM42688P and MPU6000), and an integrated BMP280 barometer.
-The controller supports a wide range of power inputs (3-6S LiPo) and features a compact form factor (37mm x 38.5mm x 7.1mm), making it an ideal choice for high-precision flight operations.
-Enhanced with an AT7456E OSD chip, 32MB BlackBox-Flash for flight data logging, and multiple BEC outputs, the ZERODRAG WARP F7 ensures comprehensive functionality for various UAV applications.
-Its connectivity options include up to 6 UARTs, up to 8 Motor outputs, and I2C pads for additional sensors.
-The flight controller is optimized for Betaflight firmware and compatible with iNav, providing seamless integration and easy configuration for all your UAV needs.
+The ZERODRAG WARP F7 is a high-performance flight controller developed for modern UAV platforms.
+Built around a powerful STM32F7 processor, it is engineered to deliver reliable, precise, and responsive flight control.
+Its compact design, wide input voltage support, and compatibility with popular firmware like Betaflight and iNav make it suitable for a broad range of drone applications—from hobbyist builds to professional systems.

 ## Features